zackify/react-slug/README.md

 ##Example

-It acts exactly the same as a regular input, the onChange will return the new value and the event as a second parameter.
+It acts exactly the same as a regular input, the onChange will return the event as a second parameter.

 ~~~js